Diversity and Inclusion

 - Work towards accreditation in relevant areas, such as Athena SWAN for gender equality

-Henley Equality and Diversity News
+Henley Diversity and Inclusion News

 We are applying for an Athena SWAN Bronze charter mark for gender equality in higher education, to be submitted in 2019.